ConservationMetrics/guardianconnector-explorer/docs/schemas.md

 While we don't know (yet) about the schema for the future Mapeo Cloud API, we know that Mapeo data exported from Mapeo Desktop is in a GeoJSON format, with `type`, `geometry`, `id`, and `properties` keys.

-All of the tag fields are stored in `properties`.
-The main category key is `categoryId` and the primary data entry field for Mapeo Mobile ("What is happening here?) is `notes`.
+All of the tag columns are stored in `properties`.
+The main category key is `categoryId` and the primary data entry coumn for Mapeo Mobile ("What is happening here?) is `notes`.

-Additionally, there are metadata fields stored in `properties` prefixed by `$`.
-The file attachments (photos) field is handled in this way as well:
+Additionally, there are metadata columns stored in `properties` prefixed by `$`.
+The file attachments (photos) coumn is handled in this way as well:

 * `$created`
 * `$modified`